SvenMichaelKlose/tunix/README.md

-NOT THE CURRENT STATE OF AFFAIRS.

 # G

-This is a file and boot manager for Commodore VIC-20s with the Ultimem expansion.
+This is about to become a boot and file manager for the Ultimem memory expander for the Commodore VIC-20, featuring a journaling a Flash ROM file system, called "UltiFS".

-G allows you to move files and directories across tapes, disk drives and the journaling Flash file system "UltiFS" which supports adding, removing or replacing data.

-# Installation

-G can be launched or installed into Flash from tape or disk depending on what you choose at startup.
-You can also copy it over an existing installation while keeping all files.

-# Usage

-G is to be used with the keyboard.

-arrow keys
-space           Select item.
-enter           Open item.
-<-              Close window.
-ctrl            Context menu with hotkeys.

-G welcomes you with a icons that represent the available devices.

-# Archive tapes
+# TODO

-When the tape starts running with REC & PLAY, a short snippet can be read that has not been erased, providing the program with a time stamp.
+* Make an assembly version of ultifs.c.
+* Hook UltiFS into the KERNAL.
+I/O area could be a nice place for it.
+* Make the file manager a regular (non-cc65g) app.